Electrical / Information Engineering, Department

 Further information provided by the department

 Special features regarding teachingThe initial study phase of the degree course makes it possible for students to become familiar with all of the degree courses offered in the department.
 Projects that span degree courses exist both for first semester students and for later semesters.
 The mutual eligibility of the basic subjects for recognition is guaranteed across all degree courses.
-There is also a high level of flexibility for mutual recognition of optional required subjects; it is also possible for compulsory subjects from other degree courses to be recognised as optional required subjects.
-There is a high proportion of practical laboratory exercises in all degree courses.
+Recognition of mandatory subjects from other courses is possible in the mandatory elective area.
+There is a high proportion of practical laboratory exercises spanning all degree courses, and networking in the Berlin research landscape is excellent.

 Special features regarding the international orientationSemesters abroad encouraged thanks to a "mobility semester" in which a high proportion or all of the courses offered are optional required subjects that can be replaced by credits from abroad.
 Vibrant students exchange especially with Spain and the Scandinavian countries.
 English language courses in the category of optional required subjects.
 English-language courses on "Internationalisation at home".